Vibhor Sogani: Signature brand of Lifestyle collection

 In August 2002, Sogani launched his Signature Brand of Lifestyle Accessories under the label ‘Vibhor Sogani’, and had his first solo design show at the India Habitat Centre, New Delhi.
 He is one of the first Indian designers to launch a signature lifestyle accessory label which retailed through national and international boutiques.

 SOGANI, a Signature brand of lights by Vibhor Sogani, launched in 2007, created a spark in the lighting industry.
 The Lights, bordering on Light installations, are an eclectic mix of Indian artisanal skills and technology.
 Sogani unveiled an exclusive high end bespoke collection at the Light + Building fair in Frankfurt, Germany in 2018.

 Trophy Design

-Sogani has designed several trophies over the years for national and international events, including: Prime Minister's Award for Excellence 2016, Nexa Excellence Trophy 2016, Prime Minister's award for Best Integrated Steel Plant, Elle Décor Design awards 2014, Samsung Cup (India- Pakistan Cricket Series in Pakistan −2004), Pepsi Cup (India –Pakistan Cricket Series 2005), The PHL Trophy (Premier Hockey League), The Hutch-Delhi Half Marathon, Allianz Cup (Pakistan vs. India Test Series 2006, ONGC-Nehru Football Cup (2007–08).
+Sogani has designed several trophies over the years for national and international events, including: Prime Minister's Award for Excellence 2016, Nexa Excellence Trophy 2016, Prime Minister's award for Best Integrated Steel Plant, Elle Décor Design awards 2014, Samsung Cup (India- Pakistan Cricket Series in Pakistan −2004), Pepsi Cup (India –Pakistan Cricket Series 2005), The PHL Trophy (Premier Hockey League), The Hutch-Delhi Half Marathon, Allianz Cup (Pakistan vs. India Test Series 2006, ONGC-Nehru Football Cup (2007–08). and the 72 The League Trophy for the inaugural edition of the Professional Golf Tour of India’s franchise-based golf league in 2026.